krzkrzkrz/foo.pub/go/defer/index.md

 # Defer

-A defer statement defers the execution of a function until the surrounding function returns.
+* A `defer` statement defers the execution of a function until the surrounding function returns
-The deferred call's arguments are evaluated immediately, but the function call is not executed
-until the surrounding function returns.
+* The deferred call's arguments are evaluated immediately, but the function call is not executed until the surrounding function returns.

 ```go
 func main() {